top of page

 Key Findings

-The study identified key trends in how ANR opinion leaders prefer to receive information, with notable differences tied to demographic factors:
+We found a few key trends in how ANR opinion leaders prefer to receive information.
+There were notable differences in preferences that could be tied to demographic factors:

-• Conference Calls: Conversely, conference calls were the least favored, particularly among younger individuals and those residing outside the United States.
-This finding suggests that traditional communication methods may not align with the expectations of more digitally oriented audiences.
+• Conference Calls: The least favored form of communication was conference calls.
+This was true everywhere, but conference calls were particularly unpopular among younger people and among those outside of the United States.
+This highlights how traditional communication channels don’t always align with the needs and expectations of audiences that are digitally oriented.

 Practical Implications